Privacy policy

 ICO registration

 UK businesses processing personal data may need to pay the ICO data protection fee unless exempt.
-Tenurely should complete the ICO self-assessment before production beta and publish registration details here where applicable.
+Tenurely will review its ICO registration requirements as the service develops and will publish registration details here where applicable.